ansys/pyensight/doc/source/user_guide/ensight_scripts.rst

 Running EnSight Python scripts
 ------------------------------

-You can run scripts like the one in the preceding example in PyEnSight using the :func:`run_script<ansys.pyensight.core.Session.run_script>` method.
+To run scripts like the one in the preceding example in PyEnSight, you use the :func:`run_script<ansys.pyensight.core.Session.run_script>` method.
 For example, assume that you have an EnSight Python script named ``"/home/ensight/example.py"``.
 You can use this code to run this script via the PyEnSight module::